 Moreover, attempt to drive nails at the center of the edge of the board or trim to abstain from parting.

-Set The Perfect Depth Of Drive
+Step 2: Set The Perfect Depth of the Drive

 Setting the desired depth of drive is necessary to get the finest work.
 Under flush or over flush both may cause problems.
 Under flush or protruding nail head need further hammering.
 As brads are thin and long wire, pounding by a hammer may bend them and, in worst cases, may ruin your workpiece.